 With Savannah offering endless attractions, it’s easy to miss a few highlights!
-There are so many exciting things to do in Savannah, and it can be difficult to scale down the list of activities to comply with your schedule.
-To make your itinerary creation a little easier, we’ve compiled this helpful list of 15 things to do in Savannah!
+There are so many exciting things to do in Savannah, we understand it can be difficult to scale down the list of activities to fit in your visit.
+To make planning your trip a little easier, we’ve compiled this helpful list of 15 things to do in Savannah!

 Dive Into History

 With almost three centuries under its belt, Savannah is one of the most historic cities in the South.
 Full of historical marvels, there are some historic sites that you just can’t miss.
 From the Juliette Gordon Low Birthplace, creator of Girl Scouts of the USA, to the Congregation Mickve Israel, you’ll be surrounded by history around every corner!